What happens during a session?

 Do you have any techniques to work on the stage I'm at in my process?

 When you read this, is anything unclear?
 Where do you get hung up?

 Are there any common grammar mistakes or typos I should consider editing?

-- Make a commitment to yourself as a writer.
-If you are passionate about exploring yourself as a writer, and you have time in your schedule to dedicate to your craft, consider making weekly or biweekly appointments for a quarter.
+Make a commitment to yourself as a writer for a whole quarter.
+If you are passionate about exploring yourself as a writer, and you have time in your schedule to dedicate to your craft, consider making weekly appointments for a quarter.
 You are likely to discover a great deal about your process, style, and strengths.